 Nevada courts automatically seal juvenile records when the child turns 21, except for sex offenses.

-Below our Las Vegas juvenile defense attorneys answer frequently-asked-questions about Nevada delinquency laws and court processes.
-Click on a topic to go directly to that section.
+Below our Las Vegas juvenile defense attorneys answer frequently-asked-questions about Nevada delinquency laws and court processes:

 - 1. What is juvenile court in Las Vegas, NV?